run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 The system comes with a cluster-wide default of 1:1.
 To change the ratio see below.

+If you didn't request any GPUs for your job and has not specified `--cpu`, the default is defined as a ratio of CPU limit to CPUs.

+If, for example, the default has been defined as 1:0.2 and your Job has specified `--cpu-limit 10` and has not specified `--cpu`, then the implied `--cpu` flag value is 2 CPUs.

+The system comes with a cluster-wide default of 1:0.1.
+To change the ratio see below.

 ### Defaults for --memory flag